drsii/semantic-projects/demo/docs/1.0/upgrade/index.md

 From time to time security patches or major versions will require additional upgrades to be performed.

-###v2.0.0 - 2014-11-02
+###v1.0.7 - 2014-10-19

-This version significantly changes [details].
-Please follow this step by step guide to upgrade your project.
+A security vulnerability was patched to prevent [details].

+Please conduct the following audit.

 1. instructions.
 2. instructions.
 3. instructions.